< Muscles >

 The terminal branch, superficial temporal artery, can be palpated on the temporal muscle (Figs. 4-12,15).

-Only the anterior branches (lingual, facial, and maxillary arteries) will be concisely explained here and in the following head chapter (Figs. 4-19,20).
+Only the anterior branches (lingual, facial, and maxillary arteries) are explained here and in the following head chapter (Figs. 4-19,20).

 Fig. 3-29.
 External jugular vein, its tributaries.